 After serving as an assistant coach under Nathan Davis for two seasons at Randolph-Macon, Joe Meehan joined the Bucknell staff in May 2015 as manager of basketball operations.
-He was then promoted to assistant coach prior to the 2016-17 season, where he helped lead the Bison to Patriot League regular-season and tournament titles.
+He was then promoted to assistant coach prior to the 2016-17 season, where he helped lead the Bison to the first of two consecutive Patriot League titles.

 In Meehan's first year with the Bison, he was tasked with coordinating all types of team logistics, including key elements such as team travel, recruiting, camps and video editing and exchange.
 He was part of a team that captured the outright Patriot League title for the fifth time in the last six years and went on to play in the NIT.

 Meehan spent the summer of 2016 on the road recruiting after being elevated to an assistant coach position after Ryan Ayers departed to become an assistant coach at his alma mater, Notre Dame.

 Following Bucknell's championship season in 2016-17, Meehan was named to the Under Armour 30-Under-30 honor roll, recognizing a group of top young coaches across the nation.
 The Bison finished 26-9 overall, 15-3 in the Patriot League, and defeated Lehigh 81-65 in the Patriot League championship game.
 Bucknell then dropped a hard-fought 86-80 decision to fourth-seeded West Virginia in the first round of the NCAA Tournament.